 - 1. Students must be present the equivalent of three class periods (135 minutes) of the school day to participate in an extracurricular activity that day. - 2.
 Being tardy to school or absent the day after an extracurricular activity is unacceptable. - 3.
 Any student who wishes to participate in athletics must have on file with the school the required insurance, physical, and cardiovascular forms.
-These forms must be on file prior to trying out, practicing, or playing in any interscholastic competition and are only valid from April 1st of the previous school year to April 30th of the current school year. - 5.
+These forms must be on file prior to trying out, practicing, or playing in any interscholastic competition and are only valid from April 1st of the previous school year to June 20th of the current school year. - 4.
+Any student who wishes to participate in athlestics must complete FinalForms. https://greaterclark-in.finalforms.com/ - 5.
 All rules and requirements are published in the Greater Clark Middle School Athletic Handbook.
 The coaches, athletic director, and principal keep a copy of the handbook.